Extension-Developer-2/pxt-hardware-programming-docs-and-functions/docs/raw_infinite_for_loops.md

-Raw infinite for loops are loops that schedular never gets control.
+A raw infinite for loop is a loop that runs synchronously (operating).